-At the close of business on October 8, 2018, the Company had [•] shares of Common Stock issued and outstanding.
-Following the effectiveness of the Reverse Split, if implemented, at a 1-for-2 ratio, the Company would have approximately [•] shares of Common Stock issued and outstanding (without giving effect to the treatment of fractional shares or any issuances of Common Stock after October 8, 2018) following the Reverse Split and at a 1-for-50 ratio, the Company would have approximately [•] shares of Common Stock issued and outstanding (without giving effect to the treatment of fractional shares or any issuances of Common Stock after October 8, 2018) following the Reverse Split and at a 1-for-50 ratio, the Company would have approximately [•] shares of Common Stock issued and outstanding (without giving effect to the treatment of fractional shares or any issuances of Common Stock after October 8, 2018) following the Reverse Split.
+At the close of business on October 8, 2018, the Company had 61,571,995 shares of Common Stock issued and outstanding.
+Following the effectiveness of the Reverse Split, if implemented, at a 1-for-2 ratio, the Company would have approximately 30,385,997 shares of Common Stock issued and outstanding (without giving effect to the treatment of fractional shares or any issuances of Common Stock after October 8, 2018) following the Reverse Split and at a 1-for-50 ratio, the Company would have approximately 1,231,439 shares of Common Stock issued and outstanding (without giving effect to the treatment of fractional shares or any issuances of Common Stock after October 8, 2018) following the Reverse Split.
 The actual number of shares of Common Stock outstanding after giving effect to the Reverse Split will depend on the ratio that is ultimately selected by the Board, and the number of shares of Common Stock outstanding at the time the Reverse Split is effected.
-The Company does not expect the Reverse Split to have any economic effect on stockholders, warrant holders, debt holders or holders of options, except to the extent the Reverse Split results in fractional shares as discussed below.
+The Company does not expect the Reverse Split to have any economic effect on stockholders, warrant holders, debt holders of options, except to the extent the Reverse Split results in fractional shares as discussed below.